Hell Below/Stars Above: Writing and recording

-The recording sessions were difficult for the band and sometimes stop-start, most notably when recording had to be halted for two weeks, with the album near to completion, after Interscope told the band that the album's budget still needed to be approved.
-Furthermore, the band, still in financial difficulties as a result of not doing a major tour for several years, relied on royalties coming from Rubberneck to keep them afloat; Todd Lewis called "Possum Kingdom", which was still receiving somewhat regular rotation several years after its release, the "pay-the-rent" song for the band.
-This problem was further exacerbated by the band's decision not to perform any more shows whilst recording; "There's not really any reason to go out and tour if you don't have a record out", Todd Lewis said.
-"It's just kind of pointless."
+The recording sessions for Hell Below/Stars Above were sometimes difficult and stop-start; notably, recording was halted for two weeks when the album was nearly complete after Interscope told the band that the album's budget still needed to be approved.
+Furthermore, the band, still in financial difficulties as a result of not doing a major tour for several years, relied on royalties coming from Rubberneck to keep them afloat; Todd Lewis called "Possum Kingdom", which was still receiving somewhat regular radio rotation several years after its release, the "pay-the-rent" song for the band.
 In order to make up for the lack of touring money, Lisa Umbarger took on a part-time role working for Starbucks, and Clark Vogeler reluctantly had to borrow money from his girlfriend for basic necessities such as toilet paper and food.

-The album's recording sessions concluded on March 18, 2000, and was mixed by Andy Wallace in April and mastered by Howie Weinberg in May of that year.
-During the recording sessions, three songs from the Feeler sessions, "Push the Hand", "Doll Skin” and "Best of Three" (renamed as "What We Have We Steal"), were recovered and re-recorded for the album, while two other songs, “Joey Let’s Go” and “Waterfall” were also re-recorded but did not make the record.
+Recording was completed on March 18, 2000, and the album was mixed by Andy Wallace in April and mastered by Howie Weinberg in May of that year.